Class Calendar

 Guest Presenter: Dr. Jennifer Taylor, Assistant Professor of Public History at Duquesne University

-The 1895 Constitution restored white supremacy, codified racism, was never ratified by the voters, but remains the law of our land.
+The 1895 Constitution restored white supremacy, codified racism and was never ratified by the voters — yet it remains the law of our land.
 While slavery was illegal, white supremacy and restrictive Black Codes defined reality in the old South.
-Dr. Greene will be joined by Dr. Taylor, who earned her Ph.D. at USC and specializes in the tensions inherent in public history interpretations.
-Her recent scholarship explores the ways in which Reconstruction history has been contested and commemorated in South Carolina.
+For this class, Dr. Robert Greene II will be joined by Dr. Jennifer Taylor, who earned her Ph.D. at USC.

 April 14

-Class 7 — Jim Crow settles in, socialism rises, and resistance to war brings a Red scare
+Class 7 — Jim Crow settles in, socialism rises, labor organizing and resistance to war brings on a Red Scare.
+Labor historian Dr. Kerry Taylor is our guest presenter.

 Sunday, April 27